andersonbrito/subsampler/README.md

 |ignore |division     |Scotland  |       |          |           |          |          |

-Among the outputs of `genome_selector.py` users will find text files containing a list of around 650 genome names (e.g. USA/CT-CDC-LC0062417/2021) and another with the corresponding accession numbers (e.g. EPI_ISL_2399048).
-The last one can be used to filter and download genomes directly from [gisaid.org](https://www.gisaid.org/), as explained [above](https://github.com/andersonbrito/subsampler#downloading-genome-sequences).
+Among the outputs of `genome_selector.py`, users will find text files containing the list of around 650 genomes, both as names (e.g. USA/CT-CDC-LC0062417/2021) and as accession numbers (e.g. EPI_ISL_2399048).
+The last file can be used to filter and download genomes directly from [gisaid.org](https://www.gisaid.org/), as explained [above](https://github.com/andersonbrito/subsampler#downloading-genome-sequences).